Registered with AOTI, CORU, Revenue.

 - Using scissors, ruler, glue

 - Using a knife and fork, opening food packets and lunch boxes

 - Learning a new activity (sport, swimming, dance, PE activities)

-- Private self care activities (wiping after toileting, showering and drying self, shampooing hair)
+- Completing private self care activities (wiping after toileting, showering and drying self, shampooing hair)

 - Brushing, tying up and plaiting hair

 - Brushing teeth

 - Organising your belongings at home, school or work, packing school bag, using a school locker